solson/oos/README.markdown

 Running oos
 -----------

-I've provided scripts for running oos in the Bochs emulator with the GUI debugger and without.
-You won't be able to use the GUI debugger unless you compile Bochs with debugging enabled!
+I've provided a script for running oos in the Bochs emulator.

-Without the debugger:

     $ ./run.sh

-With the debugger:

-    $ ./run-debug.sh

 You should be able to use oos with qemu or any emulator of your choice by telling your emulator to boot the iso/shiny.iso CD image.